-7 S&P, Moody's and Fitch Ratings are referred to as the "Big Three" throughout this paper.
+8 S&P, Moody's and Fitch Ratings are referred to as the "Big Three" throughout this paper.

-8 Rating decisions retrieved and collected from S&P, Moody's, Fitch Rating's and DBRS's online databases.
+9 Rating decisions retrieved and collected from S&P, Moody's, Fitch Rating's and DBRS's online databases.
+10 All rating equal or higher than "BBB "/"Pag?" are defined as "investment in which is a second secon

-9 All rating equal or higher than "BBB-"/"Baa3" are defined as "investment grades", any ratings below "BBB-"/"Baa3" are classified as "speculative".
+10 All rating equal or higher than "BBB-"/"Baa3" are defined as "investment grades", any ratings below "BBB-"/"Baa3" are classified as "speculative".

-10 Instancing, S&P has been issuing Greece the rating "B-" since January 2016, while DBRS has been issuing the lower "CCC+" grade since June 2016.
+11 Instancing, S&P has been issuing Greece the rating "B-" since January 2016, while DBRS has been issuing the lower "CCC+" grade since June 2016.